 Keep away from windows.

 If bugging in is what you decided, you must keep away from windows at all times.
-Resist the temptation to see what’s happening; turn on the radio or the TV instead.
+Resist the temptation to see what’s happening outside; turn on the radio or the TV instead.

 Don’t let your baby give you away.